1. Elder Care

 Does fall detection work?

-Fall detection is a wonderful new tool that helps monitor for most falls that may occur during a senior's daily activities.
+Fall detection is a wonderful new tool that helps monitor for most falls that may occur during an older adults's daily activities.
 However, since the technology is relatively new, it still has room for improvement.
-Fall detection adds extra protection for seniors who are prone to imbalance, but it does not work 100% of the time.
+Fall detection adds extra protection for older adults who are prone to imbalance, but it does not work 100% of the time.

 Because fall detection is not 100% accurate, consumers should follow these tips.